 Factory reset your Fitbit

-If the other options don’t fix your Fitbit step accuracy problem, you can try a factory reset.
+You can try a factory reset if the other options don’t fix your Fitbit step accuracy problem.

 This wipes all of your stored data and returns your Fitbit to its factory settings.

 Before you reset your Fitbit, be sure to sync first and then reset.

 Most models have different factory reset methods, and most older Fitbits that came out before 2016, like the Fitbit Flex, Surge, and Blaze, cannot be factory reset.

 For most newer model smartwatches and trackers, open the Settings app on your Fitbit > choose About > and select Factory Reset or Clear User Data.

 For the Inspire series, go to Settings > Clear User Data.

 Log your non-active times